-During the studies (anonymously), upon gaining the diploma and after a certain period of students' employment, student surveys are planned.
+Student surveys are planned during the studies (anonymously), upon graduation and after a certain period of students' employment.
 Surveying all employees and the employers of our graduates is also planned.

 After processing survey feedback, the analysis of results is planned, as well as interviews with students with the ultimate goal of improving the quality and organization of the teaching process.